ak1096/CS4485-Team13/README.md

 2. In the client folder, run `npm install` to install the client dependencies.
 3. In the server folder, run `npm install` to install the server dependencies.
 4. In client/src/data/apiEndpoints.js, uncomment the base urls that start with "http://localhost:8080" to call the server locally
+5. Add .env file in server folder, .env.local file in client folder, and request for the environment variables or else it won't run

 ## Usage